River Tay: Nature and conservation

 The river is of high biodiversity value and is both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation.
 The SAC designation notes the river's importance for salmon (Salmo salar), otters (Lutra lutra), brook lampreys (Lampetra planeri), river lampreys (Lampetra fluviatilis), and sea lampreys (Petromyzon marinus).
-The Tay also maintains flagship population of freshwater pearl mussel (Margaritifera margaritifera).
+The Tay also maintains a flagship population of freshwater pearl mussel (Margaritifera margaritifera).
 Freshwater pearl mussels are one of Scotland's most endangered species and the country hosts two-thirds of the world's remaining stock.

-The Tay is internationally renowned for its salmon fishing and is one of the best salmon rivers in western Europe, attracting anglers from all over the world.
+The Tay is internationally renowned for its salmon fishing and is one of the best salmon rivers in Western Europe, attracting anglers from all over the world.
 The lowest 10 mi of the Tay, including prestigious beats like Taymount or Islamouth, provides most of the cream of the Tay.
 The largest rod-caught salmon in Britain, caught on the Tay by Georgina Ballantine in 1922, weighing 64 lb, retains the British record.
 The river system has salmon fisheries on many of its tributaries including the Earn, Isla, Ericht, Tummel, Garry, Dochart, Lyon and Eden.
-Dwindling catches include a 50% reduction in 2009 so the Tay District Salmon Fisheries Board ordered a catch-and-release policy for females all season, and for males until May, beginning in the January 2010 fishing season.
+Dwindling catches included a 50% reduction in 2009 so the Tay District Salmon Fisheries Board ordered a catch-and-release policy for females all season, and for males until May, beginning in the January 2010 fishing season.
 Research by the North Atlantic Salmon Conservation Organisation has shown that the number of salmon dying at sea has doubled or trebled over the past 20 years, possibly due to overfishing in the oceans where salmon spend two years before returning to freshwater to spawn.
 The widespread collapse in Atlantic salmon stocks suggests that this is not solely a local problem in the River Tay.